 Uncontrolled high blood pressure is one of the most significant risk factors for heart disease and stroke.

 While it’s true, our bodies need cholesterol to build healthy cells, too much of it can increase our risk of heart disease.

 Cholesterol has a waxy consistency and when we have high levels of it, we can develop fatty deposits in our blood vessels.

 These deposits adhere to the walls of our arteries; over time, the buildup slows or prevents blood flow from reaching the heart muscle.

-Sometimes these deposits break free and cause a cloth that can lead to a heart attack or stroke.
+Sometimes these deposits break free and cause a clot that can lead to a heart attack or stroke.

 If you are not a smoker, don’t start!

 Certain chronic conditions are linked to an increased risk of cardiovascular disease, including diabetes, lupus, rheumatoid arthritis, and psoriasis.

 The high blood sugar levels associated with diabetes can damage blood vessels and the nerves that help control the heart muscle.